corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

     }

     /**
-     * The schedulable state that will be used to kick off reconciliation with all other parties on a business network
+     * The schedulable state that will be used to kick off reconciliation with all other parties on a Business Network
      * at a regular interval.
 Defaults to executing once daily.
      */
     @BelongsToContract(BusinessNetworkReconSchedulerContract::class)